Supplement For Third Class:

 64-70 Parental Choice:

-Problems with the views championed by those who advocate both the state of families and the families of states views lead many parents to adopt and advocate for “parental choice” which allow the options of private education.
+Those who advocate for “parental choice” which allow the options of private education.
 While public schooling in the states is the norm, there have been serious inequities which have arisen in states, and notable failures in the education of students, and she will discuss these schools in Chapter 4.
 Here she discusses a new movement of parents advocating for public vouchers for private schools:

 65-66 to the extent that advocates of voucher plans focus on the rights of individual parents to control the schooling of their children, they rest their defense on the fundamental premise of the state of families….More sophisticated voucher plans…make substantial concessions to the democratic purposes of primary education by conditioning certification of voucher school on their meeting a set of minimal standards.